alexmolas/alexmolas.github.io/100-list.md

 57. ✓ Publish a paper [(x2)](https://scholar.google.com/citations?user=2FccG04AAAAJ)
 58. ✗ Spend some days in a cabin next to a lake
 59. ✓ Someone shares one of my posts in HN/Reddit/lobste.rs/etc. ([thanks smokel](https://news.ycombinator.com/item?id=36745138))
+60. ✗ A species named after me
+61. ✓ 10 pullups in a row (now training for 20)